Property management license requirements - A comprehensive guide

 Property managers may work for residential or commercial properties.
 They typically handle all aspects of on-site maintenance, as well as the financial aspects of the complex.
 That includes collecting rent, handling payroll, showing the property to prospective renters and paying the bills for repairs and landscaping.

 They also handle all complaints from tenants or members of the community.
-The property manager is the first point of contact for most issues to do with the building, including compliance with anti-discrimination laws when it comes to unit accessibility and entering into tenancy contracts.
+The property manager is the first point of contact for most issues with the building, including building repairs, compliance with anti-discrimination laws regarding unit accessibility and entering into tenancy contracts.

-In Alaska, Delaware, Florida, Georgia, Hawaii, Illinois, Nevada, Virginia and the District of Columbia, property managers must get a specific license.
-The requirements vary according to each state, but typically you must have a real estate license before getting a permit to work as a property manager.
-You might also have to get an education specific to property management, but that also depends on where you want to work.
+The requirements vary according to each state, but typically, you must have a real estate agent license or a real estate broker license before working as a property manager.
+You might also have to get property management training and coursework, depending on where you want to work.

-In Florida, by contrast, you need a real estate license to be a property manager, but there is no specific property management license.
-In California, you do not need to be a real estate agent to be a property manager, but the California Association of Realtors offers optional Property Management Certification, designed for real estate agents who want to develop a property management business.
+In California, you do not need to be a real estate agent to be a property manager, but the California Association of Realtors offers an optional Property Management Certification designed for real estate agents who want to develop a property management business.

-Although you may not need to get a property management license, you may choose to get certification through an organization like the National Association of Residential Property Managers (NARPM).
-This gives the graduate access to a network of fellow professionals and perhaps a leg up when seeking employment in the industry.
+Although you may not need to get a property management license, you might opt to get certification through an organization like the National Association of Residential Property Managers (NARPM).
+Certificate holders can access a network of fellow professionals and a leg up when seeking employment in the industry.

 • Completing specific education